Tadej Pogačar riding a Colnago during his Strade Bianche recon

 The Pogačar effect: what does a bike brand get out of sponsoring the world's best rider?

-We ask Colnago how much of its recent financial success is down to Tadej Pogačar – and investigate whether bike brands get a decent return on investment out of the millions of dollars they spend on WorldTour teams
+We ask Colnago how much of its recent financial success is down to Tadej Pogačar and investigate whether Scott might be about to experience a similar 'Pidcock effect'... do bike brands get a decent return on investment out of the millions of dollars they spend on racing in the WorldTour?

-Exactly how much does having a team in the WorldTour raise demand for a brand’s bikes – and does having Tadej Pogačar on board raise demand even more?
+Exactly how much does having a team in the WorldTour raise demand for a brand’s bikes – and does having a champion like Tadej Pogačar on board raise demand even more?
 Is it even possible to track it?

-So while it’s not in doubt that Colnago is undergoing a Manchester City-style transformation under its new UAE owners, how much of it is down to the Pogačar effect?
-If the 25-year-old Slovenian, who won Colnago’s first Tour de France in 2020, repeated it in 2021 and is targeting a Giro-Tour double this year, wasn’t on Colnago’s bikes, would the balance look as healthy as it does at this moment?
+While it’s not in doubt that Colnago is now in the Premier League of bicycle brands under its new UAE owners, how much of it is down to the Pogačar effect?
+If the 26-year-old Slovenian, who won Colnago’s first ever Tour de France in 2020, repeated it in 2021 and in 2024 achieved the ‘triple crown’ winning the Giro, Tour and World Championship wasn’t on Colnago’s bikes, would the bank balance look as healthy?

 Rosin additionally attributes Colnago’s success to its new management team: "We created a great group of professional managers, with an excellent marketing and product marketing understanding.”
 And of the sponsored teams themselves: “We have two great teams: UAE Emirates and UAE ADQ.
 They are fundamental because of the visibility and to prove that products are top-athlete tested.”
 And Pogačar?
 “Of course, Tadej is another great ingredient of the success.
 He is an amazing personality, and he is winning but the equation is not so simple.
 You might have a great winning athlete but struggling with sales.
 So to summarise, I think you can understand that our success is a mix of different ingredients.”